enthought/mayavi/docs/source/mayavi/data.rst

 Data representation in Mayavi
 ==============================

-Describing data in three dimension in the general case is a complex problem.
+Describing data in three dimensions in the general case is a complex problem.
 Mayavi helps you focus on your visualization work and not worry too much about the underlying data structures, for instance using mlab (see :ref:`simple-scripting-with-mlab`).
 We suggest you create sources